-The Cooper's 1.5-litre engine puts out 136bhp and develops peak pulling power from just 1,250rpm, helped by a tiny turbocharger.
+The Cooper's 1.5-litre engine puts out 136hp and develops peak pulling power from just 1,250rpm, helped by a tiny turbocharger.
 It even sounds good and BMW's engineers have worked at giving this version the sort of mid-level throttle response that you'd expect of a normally-aspirated engine.
-The sprint from zero to 62mph takes 7.9 seconds.
-Choose the seven-speed auto and you'll stop the clock even sooner; 7.8 seconds.
+The sprint from zero to 62mph takes 8.0 seconds in either manual or auto guises.
 The manual has a neat trick up its sleeve though, namely automatic rev matching for smoother downshifting.
 The multilink rear suspension achieves decent bump absorption and supple body control, thanks to a layout that helps ride compliance without sacrificing roll stiffness.
 That's a win-win for the keen driver.

 Design and Build